rchain-community/rchain-community.github.io/content/tutorials/sending.md

 ![Sent messages wait to be received here in "message purgatory"...
 JK, it's called the "tuplespace"](./images/sending-mailboxes.png)

 You can actually send messages on lots of channels, not just `result`.
-The result will be the first name introduces when we `explore` read only.
-For deploys on rchain we use a special name for resuls anyname(`rho:rchain:deployId) to get the result of a deploy.
+The result will be the first name introduced when we `explore` read only.
+For deploys on rchain we use a special name for results anyname(`rho:rchain:deployId) to get the result of a deploy.
 More on that later.

 ```javascript
 new result, randoChannel in {